Discover the Irresistible Cuteness of Bloodhound Puppies

 Temperament and Behaviour

 Though shy by nature, Bloodhound puppies are far from aggressive.
-Their gentle and loving temperament, combined with their eagerness to please their owners, makes them an absolute joy to have around.
+Their gentle and loving temperament and eagerness to please their owners make them an absolute joy to have around.
 However, as they have a keen hunting instinct, they are best not kept around small animals.
-They also adapt well with small children, given the children are taught to be gentle with the dog’s sensitive ears.
+They also adapt well with small children, given they are taught to be gentle with the dog’s sensitive ears.

 Caring for Your Bloodhound Puppy